ba0f3/AiDA/README.md

 Simply right-click within a disassembly or pseudocode view in IDA to access the `AI Assistant` context menu.
 From there, you can select any of the analysis or generation features.

+## Important Note
+Please be aware that AiDA is currently in **BETA** and is not yet fully stable.
+You may encounter bugs or unexpected behavior.
+If you experience any issues or have bug reports, please reach out to "firewl" on Discord by sending a friend request, or by making a bug report on GitHub.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.